Blizzard/d3-api-docs/README.md

 {"heroes": [{"name": "Yharr", "id": 1, ...}, ...], ...}
 ```

-The core dataset returned includes a list of the account's heroes and artisans, a summary of time played by class, progression information and a list of the account's fallen heroes.
+The returned core dataset includes a list of the account's heroes and artisans, a summary of time played by class, progression information, and a list of the account's fallen heroes.

 ### Career Profile Example